alman25/Fastrack-Financials/README.md

 Guidelines

-	In this file, you'll find the financial data for the year 2023 of Fastrack, a small online retailer, operated by Alex.
+	"In this file, you'll find the financial data for the year 2023 of Fastrack, a small online retailer, operated by Alex.

 	Alex is a customer of LiveFlow and seeks your assistance in building a dynamic dashboard to review his financial numbers.
 Additionally, he values your advice on optimizing his overall business strategy.

-	The data includes the 2023 Budget, the 2023 P&L Actuals, and the 2023 Balance Sheet Actuals., along with a list of vendors for 2023
+	The data includes the 2023 Budget, the 2023 P&L Actuals, and the 2023 Balance Sheet Actuals., along with a list of vendors for 2023"

 Dashboard

 	Alex would like your help in creating a business snapshot dashboard that highlights key financial metrics.
 	Your dashboard must capture the below:

 	-	"Cash on Hand: Display the amount of cash available for each month.
 Note: The changes in the current assets and liability balances (excluding cash) all took place in July 2023, there was no change in these figures between December 2022 to June 2023."
 	-	Budget vs. Actuals Variance: Present a comparison of the budgeted figures against the actuals for each month.